MRFAKE2002/react-shop/README.md

 14: Now we make cart page; Make its Route and add it into Navbar.
 Make CartItem component for each product.

 15: We need to make our API data for our products.
-We use Json server; So we make our json file and use json server to run this API.
+We use 'json-server'; So we make our json file and use json server to run this API.

+### `npm install json-server `
 ### `npx json-server --watch data/db.json --port 8000`

+16: In this project we use 'axios' for our API; So we make api.ts for call our data in it for better and clear code.

+### `npm install axios `

+Now we call our API using 'useEffect' and 'map' on data to render component.